Bullet Witch: Development

 Development of Bullet Witch lasted approximately two years, being handled by the same team who developed Ghost in the Shell: Stand Alone Complex for the PlayStation 2.
 It was the first game developed for seventh generation consoles by Cavia.
-The concept for Bullet Witch originated from loosey inspired Mahōtsukai Kurohime manga before the next generation of hardware had been revealed to developers, beginning its concept development for sixth generation hardware.
+The concept for Bullet Witch originated before the next generation of hardware had been revealed to developers, beginning its concept development for sixth generation hardware.
 After the developers were shown the Xbox 360, they were impressed with its development tools and additional features such as the Xbox Live functions, deciding to develop Bullet Witch for that platform.
 While development for the PlayStation 3 was considered, the team had begun work on the Xbox 360, and decided to stay on a single platform to deliver the best possible experience.
 The game used both internal and external staff, with a team size estimated at being between 100 and 120 people.
 Between 20 and 30 programmers worked on the game.

 The game was produced by Toru Takahashi.
 The director was Yōichi Take, who co-wrote the scenario with Akira Yasui.
 According to Take, the scenario had a somber tone to suit its setting, and was quite brief when compared to other video game narratives.
 The character of Alicia was described as a combination of Japanese and Western character archetypes; while her Gothic witch appearance drew from Western fiction, her melancholy persona and ironic humor were based in Japanese traditions.
 The character designs and art direction were handled by Satoshi Ueda.
 The menus and other 2D assets were designed by Satoko Tsushima.
 Tsushima also designed the game's logo.
 The in-game cinematics were directed by Yasui, with the higher graphical power of the console enabling more character expression than in Yasui's previous work.
 The creature designs were handled by Taro Hasegawa.
 One monster he described in detail was the humanoid Geist, which he needed to redesign several times; his first draft was refused due to being overly complex to render, with later versions being created with input from other staff members.
 The larger monsters dubbed Megas were designed around the concept of players jumping on them during battle, but due to hardware limitations this aspect of gameplay was cut.
 The game's monsters, like Alicia, were a fusion of Western and Japanese design elements.
 Fuji Wahara was in charge of character motion, and worked hard to make character movements realistic while keeping to the exaggerated tone and style of the game.
 The lead artificial intelligence designer was Tomoyuki Ando.